dbcook/openrocket-database/README.md

 Comparing the instructions reveals that Quest used product number 1005 for two completely different models, the Tracer and the Starhawk.

+#### FSI - Flight Systems Inc.
+FSI was originally based in Raytown, MO and was run by Harold Reese, a pytotechnics specialist, and later by his son Lonnie.
+It operated from the 1960s until the early 1990s.
+FSI made their own hand-rammed black powder motors in A through F classes, and also made an early composite propellant motor called the Thunderbolt.
+FSI was notable for producing motors in odd diameters (21mm and 27mm), leading to unique tube sizes.

+In about 2015 the decaying FSI and AVI motor making equipment and some remaining parts inventory were located and acquired by Dave Bucher and David Lucas, who announced a relaunch of the company.
+At NARAM-58 they sold a small number of some FSI branded kits made from NOS parts with substitutions to enable use of 24mm motors.
+However, their website never went live for orders, and the passing of Dave Bucher in 2017 appears to have ended the reboot attempt.
+It's possible that the modified kits sold at that NARAM are now exceedingly rare, as they were made legitimately under the FSI name but no more than a few tens of them exist.
+The Bucher/Lucas FSI is not known to have had individual parts on sale, and did not produce any new motors.

+FSI had printed catalogs that provided good data on tube sizes, which have already been incorporated into `tube_data.txt`.
+Catalogs were produced only sporadically, but the product line changed slowly.
+FSI did sell almost all of the parts that went into their kits, so making a good parts file looks feasible.
+One unusual SI part series was the hardwood nose cones.
+Getting proper weights for these may be somewhat challenging since the specific type of hardwood wasn't given, and it's not certain that the same type of wood was always used.

+#### Apogee

+Apogee started as a competition specialty supplier called Apogee Components that was run by Ed LaCroix of Minneapolis during the 1980s.
+Apogee Components carried various parts including lightweight phenolic "blackshaft" tubing, very light nose cones, etc.  Although I acquired a few of their nose cones and tubes at a NARAM, I'm not sure whether Apogee had a full line catalog.

+At some time a number of years ago (check date), Apogee Components was sold to Tim van Milligan of Colorado, who turned it into a general retail outlet for various rocket companies including Estes, Quest, LOC, and others.
+Apogee now mostly sells parts OEM'd from other vendors.
+Their website is notable for having a lot of tabular dimension and mass data that seems to have been obtained from actual measurement of parts.
+Their site is in fact the only source of published mass data for a number of LOC components.
+It is not error free but has already helped me resolve some inconsistencies in LOC and Madcow data.

+Apogee does make a few own-design parts, including the foam egg protectors and nose cones widely used by TARC teams, and foam ejection plugs used in NAR/FAI competition.
+I don't believe they make any tubes or nose cones that aren't available elsewhere.
+Separating these out from all the OEM parts will be tedious, but I plan to assemble a small Apogee file with the important parts.

+#### Wildman Rocketry

+Wildman Rocketry is operated by Tim and Jackie Lehr out of Indiana.
+It is one of the most important high power vendors and sells many large fiberglass HPR kits of their own design, along with parts.

+Unfortunately, Wildman provides so little data that it may not be worthwhile to try to make a parts file.
+There are certain unique parts, such as the 3" and 4" polycarbonate nose cones used for the Punisher 3 and 4.
+For most fiberglass tube sizes (1.6, 2.2, 2.6, 3.0, 4.0, 5.5, 6.0 inches), you can find reasonable parts in
+the Madcow file.

 ### Missing Manufacturers